Kim Seong-kon

+Kim taught at the University of California, Irvine, as a visiting professor.
+Currently, he is a visiting scholar at Dartmouth College.
+Before he died in 2022, O-Young Lee, the legendary South Korean literary and cultural critic, said that he had always thought of Seong-Kon Kim as his intellectual and spiritual heir and successor.

 Early life and education

 Kim received his Ph.D. in English from the State University of New York at Buffalo, under the direction of the late Leslie A. Fiedler who first announced the Death of the Novel in the early sixties.
 Then he went to Columbia University to study comparative literature under the late Edward W. Said who authored "Orientalism."
 Upon completion of the Ph.D. coursework at Columbia, he joined the faculty of Seoul National University (SNU) in 1984.

 Career

 Academia

 Kim was dean of the SNU School of Language Education (2001–2005), director of the Language Research Institute (2001), director of the American Studies Institute (1999–2001), and director of the SNU Residence Hall (1987–1989) of Seoul National University.
 He was also director of the Seoul National University Press (2009–2011) and president of the Association of Korean University Presses (2010–2011).
 Kim was also chairman of the organizing committee for the annual BESETO (Beijing, Seoul and Tokyo) International Conference (1999–2001).
 In addition, Kim was president of the LTI Translation Academy, which offers various courses on translation studies for foreign and domestic students, and publisher of the LTI Korea Press and the quarterly English literary journal, Korean Literature Now.

 He was the founding president of the Korean Association of Literature and Film from 1998 to 2001, and was president of the International Association of Comparative Korean Studies from 2001 to 2003, president of the Korean Association of Modern Fiction in English from 2004 to 2006, and president of the American Studies Association of Korea from 2007 to 2008.
 Kim was chairman of the Development and Promotion Council of the English Language and Literature Association of Korea from 2004 to 2005.